Guide

 Quantitative research measures the "what" and "how many."
 Use surveys and data analysis to gather statistics you can compare and track over time.

-For small businesses, qualitative research often provides the most actionable insights early on, while quantitative data helps you scale and refine your approach.
+For small businesses, qualitative research often provides the most actionable insights early on.
+Quantitative data helps you scale and refine your approach as you grow.

 How to do market research